New Director/s to be Added

 What is not Changing?

-- Matthew Addison, Leanne Berry, Roslyn Van Welie, Melissa Foote will continue their term.
+- Matthew Addison, Leanne Berry, Roslyn Van Welie and Melissa Foote will continue their terms.

 - Amanda Linton, as CEO, will be a Director under the constitution.

-- Matthew Addison is also an employed member of the ICB team.
+- Matthew Addison is an employed member of the ICB team.
+Leanne Berry is a part time member of the ICB Team

 What is Changing?